tanvirulz/tiny_machine/notes.md

 ### `printf()` string concatenation

-You can concatanate string literals by just placing them side by side inside the `printf()` function.
+You can concatenate string literals by just placing them side by side inside the `printf()` function.

     printf("pc a" " survived!!\n");

 Here `"pc a"` and `"survived!!\n"` are two different string literals.

 ## Reading

 ### __attributes__

-* While skimming through the linux kernel source code, I have found an interesting use of the attribute definitions.
-Will read it in details later. https://stackoverflow.com/questions/21018778/what-does-static-int-function-acquires-releases-mean https://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html#Function-Attributes
+* While skimming through the linux kernel source code, I have found an<br>
+interesting use of the attribute definitions.
+Will read it in details later.
+https://stackoverflow.com/questions/21018778/what-does-static-int-function-acquires-releases-mean
+https://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html#Function-Attributes

-* format (archetype, string-index, first-to-check)
+* format (archetype, string-index, first-to-check)<br>
 The format attribute specifies that a function takes printf, scanf, strftime or strfmon style arguments that should be type-checked against a format string.
 For example, the declaration:

     extern int